AndrewRoddy/Gomodoro/README.md

   - This is to prevent accidentally leaving it on for days

 ### To Do : Complete
+- [X] `11.03.2025` Add a Patreon button at the top of user settings
 - [X] `10.30.2025` User can change break time split (2:1, 3:1, 4:1, 5:1)
 - [X] `10.28.2025` Add reset time button
 - [X] `10.27.2025` When time on screen is hidden show "Gomodoro" in the title bar